 Heading out toward Lokrum Island, close to Dubrovnik

-Head to the water for a guided kayaking adventure around the city and Lokrum—a small island that sits just offshore from Dubrovnik.
-You'll start from Banje Beach or West Harbor and paddle to the island, a distance of about 4.3 miles (7 km) round-trip.
+Pack your sunscreen and swimsuits for today's guided kayaking adventure around the city and Lokrum—a small island that sits just offshore from Dubrovnik.
+You'll start from Banje Beach or West Harbor and paddle to the island, a distance of about 4.3 miles (7 km) roundtrip.
 Expect the tour to take about 4.5 hours, which includes kayaking up and back, and time on the island.
 The waters here are calm, making it accessible to all ages, and the family will likely see marine life and sea birds along the way.

-Once you land on shore, your first stop will be a saltwater lake called Mrtvo More ("Dead Sea").
-Like its saline namesake in the Middle East, this lake also has a large salt content created by an erosional depression that was eventually engulfed by encroaching seawater.
+Once you land on shore, your first stop will be a saltwater lake called Mrtvo More (Dead Sea).
+Like its saline namesake in the Middle East, this lake also has high salinity, formed in an erosional depression that was eventually engulfed by encroaching seawater.
 This makes for an incredibly buoyant swimming experience, and the kids will be able to float without effort as you all enjoy the clear, calm water.

 Afterward, explore the ruins of a 15th-century Benedictine monastery that once occupied the island and the nearby Botanical Gardens—planted in the 19th century by the island's former owner and featuring more than 800 species of plants.
 Trek along the trails that mark the island, and tell the kids to keep an eye out for small wooden swings hidden among the pine trees!
 Enjoy lunch on the island before kayaking back to Dubrovnik.

-Day 9: Free Day in Dubrovnik: Fortresses, Beaches & Local Farm Dinner
+Day 9: Family Fun in Dubrovnik: Fortresses, Beaches & Local Farm Dinner

 It's your last full day in Croatia, and you'll want to make sure you get out and see any of the sights of Dubrovnik you might have previously missed.
 For great views of the city and countryside, walk the fortress walls.
-The walls, which run more than 6,300 feet (1,920 m) in length and sit at a height of just over 80 feet (25 m), can be accessed from three different starting points, and it takes about two to three hours to walk them.
-The walk must be conducted in a counter-clockwise direction, and parents should keep in mind that they aren't very stroller-friendly, so make sure the kids are okay with the long walk!
+Running more than 6,300 feet (1,920 m) in length and standing at a height of just over 80 feet (25 m), the ramparts can be accessed from three different starting points, and take around 2.5 hours to complete.
+The walk must be conducted in a counterclockwise direction, and parents should keep in mind that the walls aren't very stroller-friendly, so make sure the kids are okay with the long walk!

 Day 10: Depart Dubrovnik

 Your Croatia travels come to a close today.
-Your driver will collect you from your hotel and transfer you to the airport in Dubrovnik for your flight home.
+When the time comes, your driver will collect you from your hotel and transfer you to the airport for your flight home.
 Safe travels!

 More Great Croatia Itineraries